search

 “We’re a big supporter of language weeks.
 Families love coming together to do things like weaving and gardening,” says Ema.

-“We put on a fashion show during Tongan Language Week to showcase cultural dress for the children, and we create relationships with other Early Learning Services.
+“We put on a fashion show during Tongan Language Week to showcase cultural dress for the children, and we create relationships with other early learning services.
 This year, we partnered with a kōhanga reo for Tongan Language Week in Northland to share our culture and participated in the ANZAC parade.”

 At the kindergarten, children have a large, supervised play area with green spaces to explore.
 The kindergarten stays open during term breaks to provide parents with options for the school holidays.